Released under the MIT License. See LICENSE for details.

 # sparse syncs for quick iteration on android apks/etc. However

-# sync in python-dylib stuff or asset-package stuff and with
+# do a further pass after to sync in python-dylib stuff and

-# that flag it all gets blown away on the first pass.
+# with that flag it all gets blown away on the first pass.

 cmd.append('--delete-excluded')